 So what happens if the client is not very clear on those standards or is not an expert in the industry?

 The team should facilitate the building of those standards together with the client.
-More often than not, “good” means different things for the client and for the team; identifying the differences of opinion creates the path towards innovative performance strategies.
-The team should constantly focus to look into these differences.
+More often than not, “good” means different things for the client and the team; identifying the differences of opinion creates the path towards innovative performance strategies.
+Therefore, the team should constantly focus on looking into these differences.

 2. Growing as a team

 Over time, a team working together becomes an increasingly capable performing unit as members gain experience and discover new and better ways to work together.

 According to Hackman, “the social processes the team uses in carrying out the work enhance members’ capability to work together interdependently in the future.”
 Excerpt From: J. Richard Hackman, Leading Teams: Setting the Stage for Great Performances (2002).

 By working together, the team members get to know each other well over time; they know each other’s strengths and weaknesses and become very skilled in coordinating their activities, anticipating their next moves, and initiating proper responses to them even as these moves happen.

 “Effective work teams operate in ways that build shared commitment, collective skills, and task-appropriate coordination strategies – not mutual antagonism and trails of failures from which little is learned.
 They become adept at detecting and correcting errors before serious damage is done and noticing and exploiting emerging opportunities.
 And they periodically review how they have been operating, milking their experiences for whatever learning can be had from them.
 As a result, an effective team is a more capable performing unit when its work is finished than when it began.”
 Excerpt From: J. Richard Hackman, Leading Teams: Setting the Stage for Great Performances (2002).